DPBandA/labelprint/docs/Future.md

    obj[i] = "Option" + (i+1);
 }
 AutoCompleteSupport.install(jexecBrokerCombobox, GlazedLists.eventListOf(obj));

 - Create separate dialogs for "Room AC" and "Refrigeration" product?
+- Re-add the product type detail/class combo box if required.
+- Include the max/min energy for a product to qualify for super efficiency.
+See labelling standard (JS 1 pt 21).
+- Put units beside BEC/CEC.
+- Use text to create header instead of importing an image.
+Do a print and see if the light green background has been fix since setting the image background to none.

 # Packaging
 - Setup izpack installer